 This class is really good.
 It’s called “Growing Kids God’s Way”.
 It’s a book written by Gary and Anne Marie Ezzo.
 It is an excellent book.

-Side note: They are also the ones who wrote Babywise, not my favorite parenting book, but this one is completely different.
-The Babywise series upset me because they suggest that it’s the parents’ fault if the baby is not sleeping through the night, all based on their sleeping/eating schedule.
+(Side note: They are also the authors of Babywise, not my favorite parenting book, but this one is completely different.
+The Babywise series upset me because they suggest that it’s the parents’ fault if the baby is not sleeping through the night, all based on their sleeping/eating schedule.)

 This book/class: Growing Kids God’s Way , is completely NOT a “tough love” kind of class.
 They teach excellent principles for providing a stable, loving home for your children to grow up in.